 First, there is no rule about how long you will have to wait after making large purchases.
 In general, however, the longer the time between using the card and filing for bankruptcy, the better.
 If you use the card when you’re in financial distress, the court may decide that you knew you wouldn’t be able to repay it.
 Try to avoid using your card for at least 90 days before filing for bankruptcy.

-If a creditor does challenge your discharge, you may be able to settle with the credit issuer out of court.
-Lawsuits are expensive and time-consuming and the credit card issuer doesn’t want to go through the hassle of a trial any more than you do.
+If a creditor does try to prevent you from discharging your credit card debt in bankruptcy, you may be able to settle with the credit card issuer out of court.
+Lawsuits are expensive and time-consuming, and the credit card issuer doesn’t want to go through the hassle of a trial any more than you do.